Denisplusplus/SSCC/README.md

     * Using OpenLayers3 as a library for creating graphs
     * Create empty sheet instead for the original map for recieving an ability to input the graph
     * The complexity of creating graphical dynamic objects is assumed by OpenLayers3- JS library
-    * Creating the arrow and chosing the suitable design are our purposes
+    * Creating the arrow and choosing the suitable design are our purposes
-    * Final unit of the interface part is making the adjacent matrix for transfering to the sever
+    * Final unit of the interface part is making the adjacent matrix for transfering to the server
- 2. Sever part (Python):
+ 2. Server part (Python | Flask):
     *
     *
     *
     *